The 12 Hallmarks of Aging in Dogs, Explained

-• Cellular detoxification for dogs is best understood as steady cellular housekeeping, not a dramatic purge.
+- Cellular detoxification for dogs is steady cellular housekeeping, not a dramatic purge.

-• The most meaningful goal is resilience: smoother recovery, fewer fluctuations, and a more consistent baseline.
+- The meaningful goal is resilience: smoother recovery, fewer fluctuations, and a more consistent baseline.

-• Plant phytonutrients can support oxidative balance, which is why “natural” approaches often focus there.
+- Plant phytonutrients support oxidative balance, which is why "natural" approaches focus there.

-• Avoid cleanse-style products; tools like activated charcoal have specific veterinary uses and risks (Young, 2025).
+- Avoid cleanse-style products; tools like activated charcoal have specific veterinary uses and real risks (Young, 2025).

-• Even with a complete diet, supplements can be relevant as network support across seasons of life (Bilgiç B, 2025).
+- Even on a complete diet, supplements can support the network across seasons of life (Bilgiç B, 2025).

 Cellular Support That Keeps Pace with Real Life, Not Trends